 Take the time to eat well and exercise.
 Get good sleep.
 Perhaps get your annual physical from your doctor and make a plan for your physical health.
 Take care of your body and it will take care of you.

 But don’t forget your emotional health either.
 Divorce can be such a toxic and painful experience.
 If you are struggling, meet with a therapist and work through the changes in your life resulting from your divorce.
 Before you date, make sure that you work though any lingering issues you may have so that you can be your best self before you involve another person in your life.
 I have noticed a clear correlation in my clients who sought post-divorce therapy and their level of happiness years later.

 I know that “forgiveness” is a loaded word.
 It’s easier said then done.
 You may be hurt or angry with your former spouse.
-As mentioned before, you got divorced for a reason.
-However, you are divorced now.
+As mentioned before, you’ve been through the whole process of finding a family solicitor similar to Jennifer Croker, dealt with the stress of separation, took care of the kids, and have been divorced for a reason.
+And yes, you are divorced now.
 It’s time to let it go.
 The past is in the past.

 Now keep in mind, I am not suggesting that you allow yourself to be abused if that is what happened before.
 Keep in place whatever safety measure you have to make sure you can’t be hurt again.
 I am just suggesting that it is time to move on from there.
 Anger and hurt can be very damaging emotions.
 Do what you can this year to forgive so that you can leave those terrible feelings behind you.
 If you find you can’t do it alone (and most can’t) talk to someone.
 Turn to a spiritual advisor or a mentor to help you leave the past in the past.